seriousme/fastify-openapi-glue/README.md

 - If you want to use a specification that consists of multiple files then please check out the page on [subschemas](docs/subSchemas.md)
 - Fastify uses AJV strict mode in validating schemas.
 If you get an error like `....due to error strict mode: unknown keyword: "..."` then please check out the page on [AJV strict mode](docs/AJVstrictMode.md)
 - Fastify does not support `multipart/form-data` out of the box.
 If you want to use it then have a look at: [@fastify/multipart](https://github.com/fastify/fastify-multipart).
+- Fastify uses AJV with JSON schema draft-07 out of the box.
+If you want to use JSON schema draft-2020-12 features in your OpenApi 3.1+ schema then have a look at [using JSONschema 2020](docs/schema2020.md)

 <a name="Contributing"></a>
 ## Contributing
 - contributions are always welcome.